Mypy Configuration & Strictness: A Practical Guide for Python Teams

 disallow_untyped_defs = false

 This configuration demonstrates centralized TOML management.
-It enables strict mode globally while isolating legacy dependencies via targeted overrides.
-Mypy 1.5+ fully supports this syntax.
-Pin mypy>=1.8.0 in your lockfile to ensure consistent AST parsing across environments.
+It enables strict mode globally while isolating legacy dependencies via targeted overrides. mypy 1.5+ fully supports this syntax.
+Pin a recent release such as mypy>=1.15 in your lockfile to ensure consistent behavior across environments.

 Progressive Strictness Tuning